ezy023/website_in_website/README.md

   - a rake console which puts you into an irb session loaded with access to the models
   - faker gem already required
   - carrierwave gem/environment present but commented out
+  - twitter bootstrap css min files linked in the layout
+    - the full, unminified, files are available to browse through in the public/bootstrap directory